 WHAT SORT OF VET CARE WILL MY FOSTER DOG NEED?
 WHO PAYS FOR IT?

 We can’t always predict what care a dog may need, but there are some things that most, if not all, of our pups receive while in foster care.
-This includes basic oral medications that they will receive at home, including dewormers, monthly preventatives, and antibiotics.
-All veterinary care must be approved by Hounds in Pounds staff.
-Unapproved veterinary appointments will not be paid for by Hounds in Pounds.
+This includes essential oral medications they will receive at home, including dewormers, monthly preventatives, and antibiotics.
+Hounds in Pounds staff must approve all veterinary care and will not pay for unapproved veterinary appointments.